Frithjof Schuon: France (1920–1940)

 In 1930, after 18 months in Besançon on military service in the French army, Schuon settled in Paris.
 There he resumed his profession as a textile designer, and began to study Arabic in the local mosque school.
 Living in Paris also gave him the opportunity to be exposed to various forms of traditional art to a much greater degree than before, especially the arts of Asia with which he had had a deep affinity since his youth.

 At the end of 1932 he completed his first book, Leitgedanken zur Urbesinnung, which would be published in 1935 and later translated into English under the title Primordial Meditation: Contemplating the Real.
-His desire to leave the West, whose modern values he rejected, combined with his growing interest in Islam, prompted him to go to Marseille, the great port of departure for the East.
+His desire to leave the West, whose modern values he rejected, combined with his growing interest in Islam, prompted him to go to Marseille, a port of departure for the East.
 There he made the acquaintance of two disciples of Sheikh Ahmad al-Alawī, a Sufi in Mostaganem, Algeria.
 Schuon saw the sign of his destiny in these encounters, and embarked for Algeria.
 In Mostaganem he entered Islam, and spent nearly four months in the Sheikh's zāwiya.
 The Sheikh gave him initiation and named him `Īsā Nūr ad-Dīn.
 However, Schuon was soon forced to return to Europe under pressure from the French colonial authorities.

 Schuon did not consider his affiliation to Islam as a conversion, since he did not disavow Christianity; in each revelation he saw the expression of one and the same truth, in different forms.
 But for him, in the Guenonian perspective that he held at the time, Western Christianity no longer seemed to offer the possibility of following a "path of knowledge" under the guidance of a spiritual master, whereas such a path was still open within the framework of Sufism, Islamic esoterism.

-Schuon reported that one night in July 1934, while immersed in reading the Bhagavad-Gītā, the divine Name Allāh took hold of him, and that for three days he could do nothing but invoke it ceaselessly.
+Schuon reported that one night in July 1934, while reading the Bhagavad-Gītā, the divine Name Allāh took hold of him, and that for three days he could do nothing but invoke it ceaselessly.
 Shortly afterwards, he learned that his Sheikh had died on the same day.

 In 1935 he returned to the zāwiya of Mostaganem, where Sheikh Adda ben Tounes, Sheikh al-Alawī's successor, conferred on him the function of muqaddam, thus authorizing him to initiate aspirants into the Alawī brotherhood.
 Returning to Europe, Schuon founded a zāwiya in Basel, another in Lausanne and a third in Amiens.
 He resumed his profession as a textile designer in Alsace for the next four years.